Teaching Jobs

 The primary entry point for securing a permanent contract with the Ottawa Catholic School Board is through the Occasional Teacher (OT) Roster.
 The roster serves as the foundational pathway for long-term career advancement.

 While permanent positions may be advertised externally, the Board prioritizes internal recruitment from our existing OT staff.
-Joining the supply list creates greater opportunities for you to demonstrate your professional capabilities in our classrooms, meet our Principals, and establish a strong performance record that leads to a permanent contract.
+Joining the occasional list creates greater opportunities for you to demonstrate your professional capabilities in our classrooms, meet our Principals, and establish a strong performance record that leads to a permanent contract.

 The OCSB Career Path: